Advanced Development Economics - Macro Aspects

 - Present a comprehensive overview of the recent research literature relevant to understand the process of economic development in a historical and comparative perspective.

-- Apply our expertise as economists to understand and assess quantitative analyses carried out in the context of less developed regions.
+- Apply expertise as economists to understand and assess quantitative analyses carried out in the context of less developed regions.

-- Work effectively as a trained economist analyzing problems of both developed and less developed countries as a researcher in an academic institution, an international organization, a business environment, a nongovernmental organization, or a governmental institution.
+- Work effectively as a trained economist analyzing problems of both developed and less developed countries as a researcher in an academic institution, an international organization, a private business environment, a nongovernmental organization, or a governmental institution.

 Lectures and exercises, in which students will work individually